NY-bred Tiz the Law wins barren Belmont Stakes

 Signs outside the locked down venue instructed gamblers that if they wanted to wager on this Belmont Stakes, their best bet was to download an app and do it on their phones.

-Instead, Tiz the Law powered past him on the outside and cruised to a four-length victory.
+Instead, Tiz the Law powered past him on the outside and cruised to victory.

 Knowlton, from New York’s Sackatoga Stable, noted this race was a little different than 17 years ago, when the Sackatoga crew took a school bus to watch their colt Funny Cide try to wrap a Triple Crown sweep at Belmont Park.
-Funny Cide finished third.
+Funny Cide finished third that day.

-It was also a breakthrough win for 82-year-old trainer Barclay Tagg, who completed a career Triple Crown after also training Funny Cide.
+It was also a breakthrough win for Tagg, who completed a career Triple Crown after also training Funny Cide.

 “It’s tremendous," Knowlton said.
 "We just buy New York-breds, that’s our game.
 We don’t spend a lot of money.
 We’ve been with Barclay Tagg for 25 years.
 I keep telling everybody Barclay doesn’t get a lot of big horses and big opportunities, but when he gets them he knows what to do.”